muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 1354
 * DP = 3 and decisions between.
 * Compare against 1352.
+* First impression: Unstable learning in comparison to 1352.

+## 1355+
+* Hyperparameter search.
+* DP = 10 and DB (Decisions between).
+* Summary file: 1356 best run with learning 1e-3 (pretty high) and less layers with num_layers = 1.
+* 1356:
+  * Visiual observations shows no good to the target.
+  * Reward is converging but below 0f.

+## 1361
+* Rerun of 1356 config.
+* max_step: Limited to 2.5e6.
+* Change: DP = 15 and NO DB.
+What is the change?

 ## ToDo for the night
 * How do we ensure enough distance between agent and target at respawn?